-Getting started with SFTPPlus on Linux Switch to the Windows guide?
+Getting Started with SFTPPlus on Linux

-Download and installation steps.
+1. Download and installation steps.

 Open your terminal and change the directory to where you downloaded the SFTPPlus package.

 To complete the installation, SFTPPlus will generate an initial configuration file.
 This initialization only needs to be done once and is not required for future upgrades.
 Choose a secure administrator password.

 $ cd sftpplus-lnx-x64-trial $ ./bin/admin-commands.sh initialize --init-password «ADMIN_PASSWORD»

 2. Adjust the default configuration file and start the service.

 In order to explore the SFTPPlus features, we will use the default configuration file in which we enable a test account named test_user with the password test_password.
 The files for this account are stored in /tmp/test_user-files.
 SFTPPlus comes with extensive documentation for all of the sections: